-Financial Aid Distribution: Scholarships, Loan Repayment Programs, Traineeships, etc. www.nursing.wayne.edu/students/financial.php
+Financial Aid Distribution: Scholarships, Loan Repayment Programs, Traineeships, etc.

 The College of Nursing administers a number of private scholarships and grants.
 Application for CON scholarships are reviewed annually and must be submitted March 1.
+You can access the university financial aid application online at https://wayne.academicworks.com/opportunities.
 Contact the Office of Student affairs for further information regarding scholarships and emergency loan applications.